Suez: Geography

 The Isthmus of Suez is considered the boundary between Africa and Asia.

 Climate

 Köppen-Geiger climate classification system classifies its climate as a hot desert (BWh).

 The hottest recorded temperature was 49 °C on June 14, 1965 while the coldest recorded temperature was 1 °C on February 23, 2004.

+The city receives 3338 sunshine hours a year on average.
+During the transitional months especially the spring, the city can experience a strong Khamsin wind causing sudden, but short lasting temperature spikes often exceeding 35 °C or even 40 °C in extreme cases.